 There are now over 200 breweries, big and small, across Chicagoland, meaning there are plenty of opportunities to enjoy a finely crafted beer in a range of different environments, whatever the weather.

 To make sure you’re checking out the best of the best, we’ve here rounded up the 10 best breweries, brewpubs, and taprooms in Chicago.
 Cheers!

 On the topic of booze, another brilliant Chicago experience comes in the form of a live Drunk Shakespeare show.

 On a stage in a hidden speakeasy behind the Chicago Theater, guests will find a glam cocktail bar and library with over 10,000 books.
 Five classically-trained actors meet as members of “The Drunk Shakespeare Society.”
 One of them has had at least five shots of whiskey, and then they (quite over-confidently) attempt to perform a major role in a Shakespearean play!

 Hilarity and mayhem ensue while the four sober actors try and keep the script on track.
 Every show is different depending on who is drinking… and what they’re drinking!

-At Laugh Factory Chicago some of today’s biggest names and local comedians are delivering something for every taste and style throughout October.
+At Laugh Factory Chicago, some of today’s biggest names and local comedians are delivering something for every taste and style throughout the year.